GSA/digitalgov.gov/content/post/2015-03-17-trends-on-tuesday-big-ideas-from-mobile-world-congress.md

 date: 2015-03-17 10:00:10 -0400
 title: 'Trends on Tuesday\: Big Ideas from Mobile World Congress'
-summary: ' Mobile World Congress, the world’slargest mobile infrastructure, software, hardware, product and app show, took place in Barcelona, Spain, and I attended for the fifth time.
-This year’sshow shattered previous records with more than 93,000 attendees across all'
+summary: ' Mobile World Congress, the world’s largest mobile infrastructure, software, hardware, product and app show, took place in Barcelona, Spain, and I attended for the fifth time.
+This year’s show shattered previous records with more than 93,000 attendees across all'
 authors: [wsullivan]
 categories:
   - Mobile